rune/rune/docs/docs/multiplayer/randomness.md

 What's great about it is that the game can do optimistic updates which leads to a really fast game, and that cheating is hard as the player client only knows how to generate their own numbers and cannot know what the other players will get.

-## Great, but sounds complicated?
+## Things to keep in mind

-Yes, but not for your game!
 Rune solves this transparently and in the majority of cases **you can keep using `Math.random()`** as you would in any other game.
-There are some specific things to keep in mind:
+There are some specific things to keep in mind however:

 ### Keep all shared state in `logic.js`